My 2019 Summer Reading Book List

 No part of this blog may be used or be reproduced in any manner whatsoever including reproducing, publishing, performing, and making any adaptions of the work – including translation into another foreign language without written permission except in the case of brief quotations embodied in critical articles and reviews.
 Nature of Art® Publishing P.O.
 Box 443 Solana Beach, California 92075.

-There’s something about fall and the back-to-school season that makes you reevaluate and take inventory of your work and study areas and processes.
+There’s something about fall and the back-to-school season that makes you reevaluate and take inventory of your work, study areas and processes.
 Don’t you just love it?
-One of my favorite things about this time of year is the opportunity to start off fresh, and I think your classroom or teaching space should get the same treatment—starting with an Art Shelf!
+So let me share my favorite materials so you can start off fresh.
+I think your classroom or teaching space should get the same treatment—starting with an Art Shelf!
+In this blog, I’m going to share 10 common shelf art supplies to stage that I think every classroom should have around.

 If you’ve never had an art shelf in your classroom, I’d like to encourage you to designate a space specifically for art supplies and projects.
-This can go a long way in supporting art literacy and creating a good foundation of basic art skills in your students.
-The basic idea is to keep everything your students need to get creative, in one easy-to-reach place.
+This can go a long way in supporting art literacy and creating a good foundation of basic art skills.
+The basic idea is to keep everything your students need to get creative in one easy-to-reach place.

 This will be the foundation for the majority of your students’ artwork.
-Stock up on plenty of uncoated white drawing paper. absorbant watercolor paper, and colored craft paper for cutting, folding and collaging.
-A large roll of butcher paper for younger students.
-And for special painting have some type of canvas fabric.
-Cardboard type papers are also great for crafting and gluing.
+Stock up on plenty of uncoated paper.
+Include white, uncoated, smooth drawing paper, and thick, absorbent watercolor paper for painting.
+Also, include colored craft paper for cutting, folding, and collaging.
+A large roll of butcher paper for younger students is great.
+For special painting activities, have some type of canvas fabric.
+Cardboard types of paper are also great for crafting and gluing.
+Have plenty of scrap paper for inventive ideas.
+Children love coming up with paper art ideas.
+Watch my tip video on the sizes I recommend for children here.

 2. Painting – Paints + Brushes